Deep-MI/FastSurfer/README.md

 ![](/images/teaser.png)

 ## Usage
-The *FastSurferCNN* and *recon_surf* directories contain all the source code and modules needed to run the scripts.
-A list of python libraries used within the code can be found in __requirements.txt__.
-FastSurfer should run on most modern linux systems with bash-4.0 or higher.

-There are two ways to run FastSurfer - (a) locally or (b) using Docker.
+There are two ways to run FastSurfer - (a) as a native install or (b) using Docker.

-(a) For a __native install__, download this github repository (use git clone or download as zip and unpack) for the necessary source code and python scripts.
-If you also have the necessary python libraries installed (see above), this is already enough to generate the whole-brain segmentation using FastSurferCNN (see the README.md in the FastSurferCNN directory for the exact commands).
-In order to run the whole FastSurfer pipeline locally on your machine, a working version of __FreeSurfer__ (v6.0, https://surfer.nmr.mgh.harvard.edu/fswiki/rel6downloads) is needed (specifically to run recon-surf), as well as some python packages (nibabel, torch, torchvision, scipy, scikit-image, h5py).
-See [Example 1](#example-1:-fastSurfer-on-subject1) and [Example 2](#example-2:-fastSurfer-on-multiple-subjects-(parallel-processing)) for an illustration of the commands to run the entire FastSurfer pipeline (FastSurferCNN + recon-surf) locally.
+(a) For a __native install__ on a modern linux (e.g. Ubuntu 16.04 or Centos 7, or maybe higher), download this github repository (use git clone or download as zip and unpack) for the necessary source code and python scripts.
+You also need to have the necessary python 3 libraries installed (see __requirements.txt__) as well as bash-4.0 or higher.
+This is already enough to generate the whole-brain segmentation using FastSurferCNN (see the README.md in the FastSurferCNN directory for the exact commands).
+In order to run the whole FastSurfer pipeline locally on your machine, a working version of __FreeSurfer__ (v6.0, https://surfer.nmr.mgh.harvard.edu/fswiki/rel6downloads) is needed (specifically to run recon-surf).
+See [Example 1](#example-1:-fastSurfer-on-subject1) and [Example 2](#example-2:-fastSurfer-on-multiple-subjects-(parallel-processing)) for an illustration of the commands to run the entire FastSurfer pipeline (FastSurferCNN + recon-surf) natively.

 (b) For a __docker version__, simply use the provided Dockerfiles in our Docker directory to build your image (see the README.md in the Docker directory).
 No other local installations are needed (FreeSurfer and everything else will be included, you only need to provide a FreeSurfer license file).
-We will also make a Docker image available on Dockerhub in the near future (probably with the official release of version 1.0).
+We will also make a Docker image available on Dockerhub in the near future (probably with the official release of version 1.0, the current release is beta).
 See [Example 3](#example-3:-fastSurfer-inside-docker) for an example how to run FastSurfer inside a Docker container.

 The main script called __run_fastsurfer.sh__ can be used to run both FastSurferCNN and recon-surf sequentially on a given subject.
 There are a number of options which can be selected and set via the command line.
 List them by running the following command: